 The first evening of the workshop is spent at The Peregrine Fund's World Center for Birds of Prey.
 Day two of the Fall Workshop takes place at the Idaho Bird Observatory.
 Day two of the Spring Workshop takes place at BLM's Snake River Birds of Prey NCA.

 If you have ever noticed a wild turkey running around, it could be one of three turkey subspecies that have been introduced into Idaho.
 Wild turkeys are interesting!
-Attend this workshop to find out much about this bird.
-What does it eat, where does it live, how do they communicate and how tell if it's a male or female!
-Then find out many fun ways to integrate what you've learned into the curriculum you teach!
+Attend this workshop to discover much about this bird.
+What does it eat, where does it live, how does it communicate and how to tell if it's a male or female!
+Then indentify many fun ways to integrate what you've learned into the curriculum you teach!

 Check out the video link on the right...